AWS CDK vs Terraform: The Complete 2026 Comparison

 • Your infrastructure is 100% AWS

-• Your team are developers who love TypeScript, Python, Java, C#, or Go
+• Your team are developers who prefer TypeScript, Python, Java, C#, or Go

 Choose Terraform if: